-Founded in Orlando, Pentaho, hosts an open-source comprehensive data integration and business analytics platform that is used by industry leaders such as Sears Holdings and NASDAQ.
-The company was recently acquired by Hitachi Ltd for more than $500 million, a move that provides opportunity for growth in Orlando.
+Founded in Orlando, Pentaho hosts an open-source comprehensive data integration and business analytics platform that is used by industry leaders such as Sears Holdings and NASDAQ.
+The company was acquired by Hitachi Ltd for more than $500 million, a move that provides opportunity for growth in Orlando.
 According to Pentaho leadership, the company enjoys its Orlando location because of the convenience of the Orlando International Airport, which hosts over 175 daily nonstop flights.

-With businesses turning to big data to guide their decisions, the need for a data analytics talent pool has grown.
+With businesses turning to big data to guide corporate decisions, the need for a data analytics talent pool has grown.
 Fortunately, Orlando’s higher education institutions have developed degree programs to meet this demand.
 Many Orlando-based colleges offer graduate degrees in business intelligence and data analytics:

 - The University of Central Florida offers a Master of Science in Data Analytics.
 The program, created with cooperation and input from the Florida Advanced Manufacturing Research Center, instructs students on how to turn complex data into knowledge to drive business decisions.